bennyp3333/lens-studio-core/Components/Fader/README.md

 - If using "Disable When Hidden" on the script's own object, the script can't re-enable itself
 - Target a child object instead, or disable "Disable When Hidden"

+**GPU Particles Support:**
+- For GPU particle systems, set the material parameter to `particles` in the Advanced settings.
+This will animate all particle alpha parameters (alphaStart, alphaEnd, alphaMinStart, alphaMinEnd, alphaMaxStart, alphaMaxEnd) together.

 ## Example Project

 Check the [Example](./Example/) folder for working demonstrations showing: